In this Bulletin

-We have already raised more than £1,000 through Easyfundraising – huge thanks to everyone who has used it!
+We have already raised over £1,500 through Easyfundraising – huge thanks to everyone who has used it!

-OYT South social media – please get involved
+OYT South social media – please share as well as liking!

-Please note that OYT South has a policy that our adult staff and volunteers should not make or accept individual online friend requests with crew members aged under 18, or vulnerable adults.
+Please note that OYT South has a policy that our adult staff and volunteers should not make or accept personal online connections with crew members aged under 18, or vulnerable adults.
 Crew members can use the sites to stay in touch with the boat and with each other, but not with individual staff and volunteers.

 OYT South branded clothing available – please see here.
 You can buy hoodies (in a wide range of colours), fleeces, short- and long-sleeved t-shirts, baseball caps, beanie hats, polo shirts and more, all with OYT South’s logo!

 If you have recently registered your interest in OYT South, welcome to our newsletter, which is sent out almost every week, normally on a Friday, and is also copied onto the website.